-- Successive spaces – another bad HTML practice is inserting repetitive white spaces to shift the text to the right.
+- Successive spaces – another bad HTML coding practice is inserting repetitive white spaces to shift the text to the right.
 This will remove consecutive spaces and leave only one.

 - Delete comments – clears the comments from the HTML5 code.

 - Tag attributes – removes tag attributes, except the src of images and href of links.
 This clears almost everything but leaves the tag structure intact.

 - To plain text – removes the tags but not the content inside of them, leaving only the text in one line.